tomo835g/Deep-Learning-to-find-Superconductors/README.md

 # Introduction

-The data and the code for ***''Deep Learning Model for Finding New Superconductors'' by Tomohiko Konno, Hodaka Kurokawa, Fuyuki Nabeshima, Yuki Sakishita, Ryo Ogawa, Iwao Hosako, and Atsutaka Maeda, Physical Review B (2020)***
+The data and the code for ***''Deep Learning Model for Finding New Superconductors'' by Tomohiko Konno, Hodaka Kurokawa, Fuyuki Nabeshima, Yuki Sakishita, Ryo Ogawa, Iwao Hosako, and Atsutaka Maeda, Physical Review B (forthcoming)***

 The paper is [open access (forthcoming)](), and Arxiv version is found [here](https://arxiv.org/abs/1812.01995).